 Can an anti-DNase B or an ASO be used to diagnose strep throat?

-No, because Anti-DNase B and ASO are not detectable when a person first becomes infected.
-A throat culture or a rapid strep test is the best method to diagnose streptococcal pharyngitis.
+No. A rapid strep test and/or throat culture are the best methods to diagnose strep throat.
 It is important that strep throat be promptly identified and treated to avoid complications and to avoid passing the infection on to others.

 Can I develop rheumatic fever or glomerulonephritis at the same time as my strep throat?